neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

         that same time events can be received by the NET_RECEIVE block.

-        The optional "use_self_queue" (default 0) argument can only be used if the the simulation is run with :meth:`ParallelNetwork.psolve` method of the :func:`ParallelContext` and must be selected prior to a call of :meth:`ParallelContext.set_maxstep`  since this special technique requires a computation of the global minimum NetCon :meth:`NetCon.delay` (not just the minimum interprocessor NetCon delay) and that delay must be greater than 0.
+        The optional "use_self_queue" (default 0) argument can only be used if the the simulation is run with :meth:`~ParallelContext.psolve` method of the :class:`ParallelContext` and must be selected prior to a call of :meth:`ParallelContext.set_maxstep`  since this special technique requires a computation of the global minimum :meth:`NetCon.delay` (not just the minimum interprocessor NetCon delay) and that delay must be greater than 0.
 The technique avoids the use of the  normal splay tree queue for self events for ARTIFICIAL_CELLs (events initiated by the net_send call